Only have one day in Shetland?

 Stop at the fascinating Shetland Museum

 When you return to Lerwick, we’d advise a visit to the brilliant Shetland Museum in Lerwick.
 Here you’ll find out about Shetland’s history, folklore, and industry.
-You’ll learn about how important fishing was to fishing, about the Wool Industry and fair isle patterns, about Shetland Music, Lighthouses, Up Helly Aa and transport to the isles.
-There are dressing up boxes for kids, and the restaurant in the museum – Hay’s Dock Café – is recommended!
+You’ll learn about how important fishing was to Shetland, about the Wool Industry and Fair Isle patterns.
+There are also displays about Shetland Music, Lighthouses, Up Helly Aa and transport to the isles and dressing up boxes for children!

 Walk through Lerwick